 Around one million Australian children have a parent with depression and/or anxiety.
 These children have a higher risk of developing their own mental helath problems than their peers

-The Family Focus DVD and complementary clinical intervention program promote family dialogue around these two common mental illnesses (depression and anxiety).
+The Family Focus DVD and intervention program promote family dialogue around these two common mental illnesses (depression and anxiety).
 Open family communication not only encourages family problem-solving, but has been proven to build both child and family resilience.

 The Family Focus program is for mental health professionals including GPs, mental health nurses, occupational therapists, psychologists, psychiatrists and social workers supporting parents with depression and anxiety.
 It consists of 3 stages:

 Parents watch the complete Family Focus DVD, then the children's video with their family.
 This acts as the parent's cue to start talking about their own personal experience.
 Clinicians can order DVDs for their clients (available at no cost) from this page.

 For many parents, the DVD is enough to start a family conversation about their illness.
 However some will need extra help.
 In a post-viewing consultation, the clinician can determine whether Family Focus intervention or further support is needed.

 3. In-clinic intervention (optional)

 For those that need further help there is an optional six to eight family sessions facilitated by a mental health professional trained in the Family Focus approach.

 accessible 24/7, is interactive, practical and engaging - making learning easier

 RACGP QI and CPD Program Category 1: 40 points.